MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaStructure.md

 In OMC-JSON, there are two common situations where you may wish to express the relationship between two entities by referencing the other.

-- When another entity is an intrinsic property of an entity, then the property value will either be a reference to the entity or some, or all, of the properties of entity itself.
+- When another entity is an intrinsic property, then the property value can either be just a reference to the entity, or a subset of the individual properties of the referenced entity may be embedded inline.
-- Relationships to entities that are not intrinsic properties are expressed in a Context property.
+- Relationships to entities that are not intrinsic properties are contained in a Context, which is itself an intrinsic property.

 For a more detailed explanation read the section on [Relationships & Context](../Tech-Notes/RelationshipContext.md)

-When an intrinsic property is another entity, the name of the property is often that entity type.
-The property name uses pascal case (first letter capitalized).
+When an intrinsic property is another entity, the name is often that entity type it references, but not always.
+However, intrinsic properties always use pascal case (first letter capitalized).

 The example below shows a Narrative Location.
-It has the intrinsic properties `Location` and `Context` which carry the identifier for a Location and a Context.
-To examine the properties of these entities they need to be resolved; this may be done in a separate operation by the consuming party or by de-referencing in-line [see below](#de-referencing-identifiers).
+It has the intrinsic properties `Location` and `Context`.
+The value is an identifier for the Location and Context respectively.
+To examine the specific properties of these entities they need to be resolved; this is typically a separate operation by the consuming party, [see below](#de-referencing-identifiers).

 OMC-JSON
 ```JSON